5 White Glove Packing Tips for Your Pantry

 Although it doesn’t make sense to take an entire load of frozen food with you when moving, the white glove approach to your expensive spices is something to consider.
-The herbs and spices that are challenging to find should be kept, so it is imperative to know how to pack them correctly.
+The challenging herbs and spices to find should be kept, so it is imperative to know how to pack them correctly.

 What Is the Best Way to Pack a Pantry?